Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: L2D TO MULTIPLE EXPERTS

 \paragraph{Learning} Again the learning objective is the $0-1$ loss.
 We can re-write Equation \ref{eq:0-1} for the multi-expert setting as:

-The corresponding Bayes optimal classifier and rejector are: where $\mathbb{P}(\ry | \vx)$ is again the probability of the label under the data generating process and $\mathbb{P}(\rsm_{j} = \ry | \vx)$ is the probability that the $j$th expert is correct.
+The corresponding Bayes optimal classifier and rejector are: where $\mathbb{P}(\ry | \vx)$ is again the probability of the label under the data generating process and $\mathbb{P}(\rsm_{j} = \ry | \vx)$ is the true probability that the $j$th expert is correct.
+We provide the derivation of this rule in Section \ref{sec:Bayes-rule-multiL2D-derivation}.